fackelm2/fackelm2.github.io/_projects/1_project.md

 ---

 Disclaimer : This is an internal project which may not (yet) be published

+# apkinfo.py
+An Android App Classification based on the unique apkid name (apkinfo.py)

 Android Package IDs (apkid) are the unique package identifiers for Android packages.
 For example, the Threema messenger app has the apkid "ch.threema.app".